 There are also third-party add-ons available that can help you keep the paint format in Google Sheets.
 One such add-on is “ImagePaste”.

-To use the ImagePaste add-on, follow these steps: (See Also: How To Change The Y Axis On Google Sheets)
+To use the ImagePaste add-on, follow these steps: (See Also: How To Make Bullet Points In Google Sheets)

 - Install the ImagePaste add-on from the Google Workspace Marketplace.